oslokommune/ukeweb_designsystem/src/molecules/navigation/navbar_menu/navbar_menu.md

 Navbar hamburger menu with slide in effect from the left.

-Append class .osg-v-open to nav.osg-navbar-menu to open the menu.
+Append class .osg-navbar-menu--open to nav.osg-navbar-menu to open the menu.

 ### Blocks